-The fair market value of your home is less than the amount you still owe.
+The fair market value of your home is less than what you still owe on the mortgage loan.

-You don’t have much home equity, your financial situation is not looking good, and you want to minimize your loss as much as possible.
+You don’t have much home equity, your financial situation isn't looking good, and you want to minimize your loss as much as possible.

 How Does a Deed in Lieu of Foreclosure Work?

-A deed in lieu of foreclosure, if accepted by your lender, is a good faith agreement that erases your mortgage debt, but you have to give something up in exchange.
-You have to give the legal equitable title of your home to your lender so that they can sell the property at a later date.
+A deed in lieu of foreclosure is a good faith agreement that erases your mortgage debt.
+While this can be a great relief, it comes at a big cost: You have to give the legal title of your home to your lender so they can sell the property.

-If your deed in lieu of foreclosure is accepted by your mortgage lender, they will typically send you a couple of different documents including the deed in lieu of foreclosure document and sometimes a document called an estoppel affidavit.
+If your mortgage lender accepts your deed in lieu of foreclosure, they'll typically send you a deed in lieu of foreclosure document and sometimes a document called an estoppel affidavit.
 An estoppel affidavit protects everyone involved by making it clear that you're voluntarily transferring your property to the bank.
-These documents have specific provisions that indicate that you are acting under your own free will and that no one is forcing you to complete a deed in lieu of foreclosure.
+These documents have specific provisions that indicate that you are acting of your own free will and no one is forcing you to complete a deed in lieu of foreclosure.

 Take the time to read the legal documents carefully.
 You may want to have an attorney or a housing counselor assist you with these important legal documents.
-You will definitely want to make sure that the deed in lieu of foreclosure has a provision that expressly states that the transfer of real property completely satisfies the mortgage debt and that the lender has absolutely no right or ability to go after you for a deficiency judgment.
+You'll definitely want to make sure that the deed in lieu of foreclosure has a provision that expressly states that you'll no longer be responsible for paying the mortgage debt, and the lender has absolutely no right or ability to go after you for a deficiency judgment.

 Consequences of a Deed in Lieu of Foreclosure

-Although it doesn’t have quite as much of a negative impact as an ordinary foreclosure, a deed in lieu of foreclosure still comes with consequences.
-For example, you’ll still have to give up possession of your home to the bank.
-But you may be eligible for relocation assistance or what is called “cash for keys.”
-Cash for keys is an agreement with your mortgage lender that you will move out on a certain date and leave the home in good condition in exchange for a sum of money.
+Although it doesn’t have quite as much of a negative impact as an ordinary foreclosure, a deed in lieu of foreclosure still has consequences.
+For example, you’ll still lose your home.
+But you may be eligible for relocation assistance or what's called “cash for keys.”
+Cash for keys is an agreement with your mortgage lender that you'll move out on a certain date and leave the home in good condition in exchange for a sum of money.
 This is quicker and cheaper for your mortgage lender than having to pursue an eviction and pay to fix up the real estate.

 When you successfully complete a deed in lieu of foreclosure, there may be tax consequences.
 Although the mortgage lender is erasing your mortgage debt, you may have to pay taxes on the canceled or forgiven debt.
-That’s because the IRS classifies this forgiven debt as taxable income.
-Be sure to alert your tax preparer or accountant when tax season comes around.
+That’s because the IRS classifies forgiven debt as taxable income.

 Damage to Credit

 Ultimately, you’re going to be looking at some damage to your credit score.
-It will likely be more difficult for you to get another mortgage in the near future as well.
+It'll likely be more difficult to get another mortgage in the near future as well.
 Though these are negative consequences, they pale in comparison to those from the foreclosure process.

 Laws differ by state.
-In some states, it’s possible for your mortgage company to pursue a deficiency judgment against you.
-If so, you would be responsible for any outstanding mortgage debt up to the amount of the loan, interest, and fees once the foreclosure sale price is subtracted from the outstanding mortgage debt.
+In some states, your mortgage company can pursue a deficiency judgment against you.
+If so, you'd be responsible for any outstanding mortgage debt up to the amount of the loan, interest, and fees once the foreclosure sale price is subtracted from the outstanding mortgage debt.
 A deficiency judgment following a foreclosure can negatively impact your family’s financial situation.

 Do I Want a Deed in Lieu of Foreclosure?

-A deed in lieu of foreclosure is not something you want to rush into.
-It is a last resort option, along with filing bankruptcy, to prevent a foreclosure sale and the related negative consequences.
-Try to learn as much as you can about all of your options, be proactive, and reach out for help as soon as possible if you are falling behind on your mortgage payments.
-The Consumer Financial Protection Bureau and other homeowner assistance organizations are good resources to consult and have a lot of information on deeds in lieu of foreclosure, short sales, foreclosure, and other consumer credit matters.
+Like filing bankruptcy, a deed in lieu of foreclosure isn't something you want to rush into.
+Both are a last resort to prevent a foreclosure sale and the negative consequences.
+Try to learn as much as you can about all of your options, be proactive, and reach out for help as soon as possible if you're falling behind on your mortgage payments.
+The Consumer Financial Protection Bureau and other homeowner assistance organizations are good resources to consult.

-If you have already tried refinancing, forbearance, loan modification, or a short sale, you may want to consider a deed in lieu of foreclosure.
+If you've already tried refinancing, forbearance, loan modification, or a short sale, you may want to consider a deed in lieu of foreclosure.
 It can help you achieve a good outcome from a bad situation, so it is something to consider if you have exhausted all other options.
-As the name deed in lieu of foreclosure suggests, it is really a compromise in which each party gets something of value, even if it isn’t all that you want or your lender wants.
-It’s still a win-win situation compared to the lose-lose situation of the foreclosure process.

 Preventing Foreclosure With a Short Sale